Keywords Understanding Lite

 Growth Levers

-- Expansion into wearable-based auditory exercises could differentiate the app from mobile-only competitors
+- Expansion into wearable-based auditory training

 Market Threats